 Westfield Stratford City – London, UK

-The retail establishment recently won the RWM Sustainable Facilities Management Award, thanks to its zero-waste to landfill initiative and recycling efforts.
+The retail establishment won the RWM Sustainable Facilities Management Award in 2013, thanks to its zero-waste to landfill initiative and recycling efforts.
 They also received a Green Apple Environment Award in 2018, which recognise and reward environmental best practices across the world.

 Westfield is different from many shopping centres.
 It segregates all waste on site and stores it in silos until its ready for processing.